teamhoodin/fe-tryout/README.md

 Recommended is to start off by presenting the data in a clean way through react components.

 Other ways you could approach this task (OBS!
-You are not meant to do ALL of these):
+You are NOT meant to do all of these.
+They are only ideas):
 * Delete/Update articles
 * Present the authors of the articles
 * Stylise the articles and feed in a nice way